dimitriwalters/randomit/README.md

 # randomit

-A small library to generate random numbers in various situations along with other pieces of data which needs to be randomized.
+A small javascript library to generate random numbers in various situations along with other pieces of data which needs to be randomized.

 ## Installation